Abdshammala1/Abushammala_A_Benbrahim_A_RockuFlashback/README.md

 # Abushammala_A_Benbrahim_A_RockuFlashback

-Building Roku Flashback as a web app for both mobile and computer You can acses movies , Tv show and music all before 1990 s
+Building Roku Flashback as a web app for both mobile and desktop Users can access movies , Tv shows and music all before 1990's

-We will start build it in January 2021.
+The build will begin in January 2021.